Skip to main content

 ADVERTISEMENT

-How can you tell the difference between raven, rook, carrion crow, hooded crow and jackdaw?
-We provide helpful tips!
+How can you tell apart the common raven, american crow, hooded crow, carrion crow, rook, and jackdaw?
+You’ll find out here!

-When we think about ravens, most of us think of a black bird.
-But not all birds in the raven family are black.
-For instance, one of the 120 species is the magpie, which has white and blue plumage.
+We provide you with helpful tips on how to easily and accurately identify these birds.
+When we think of ravens, we often picture a black bird.
+However, not all members of the large corvid family are black.
+One of the 120 species, for instance, is the magpie, which has white and blue plumage.

 Common RavenCommon Raven - Photo: Dirk Ott/Shutterstock